 Brick and mortar retailers have to put up with a lot of bad customer behavior.
-But how should you deal with a difficult consumer behavior when they are accompanied with their kids?
+But how should you deal with difficult consumer behavior when they are accompanied by their kids?

 My mom used to tell stories about my middle brother.
 He was so rambunctious that when the phone rang, which was just out of sight of the kitchen, he would run in, open all the cupboard doors, and pull all the pots and pans onto the floor... and laugh.

 When they went to the store, he wanted to run so much she eventually fashioned a bit of a harness-leash so she could keep track of him.
 Back in the 50's, other moms were at first appalled at the sight but applauded her ingenuity.

 It's tough to take small children into new places and expect them to behave like adults when they naturally want to explore.
 But it is also tough for retailers to deal with parents who have no boundaries for their children's curiosity.
 A run-amok kid ruins everyone's day.

 I polled my Facebook followers to ask for their tips about dealing with kids in their stores and the effects of .
 On one side, a few retailers offered stories which to me didn't build bonds but drew battle lines.